 Though the human protective fight-or-flight stress response and its relationship to lifestyle overload and disease has been studied since the early 1900s, few people have the tools to manage stress.

-But at the upcoming “Take Charge of Your Health: Mindfulness and Stress Management for Women” symposium, Deanna O’Connell, registered dietitian and UCHealth Community Health educator, will review mind and body practices that can bring comfort and regulation to the nervous system, emotions and stress level.
+Deanna O’Connell, registered dietitian and UCHealth Community Health educator, teaches tangible tools for mind and body practices that can bring comfort and regulation to the nervous system, emotions and stress level.